 The Privacy Act requires that each matching agreement specify procedures for the retention and timely destruction of identifiable records created by a recipient agency in such matching program.
-5 U.S.C. § 552a(o)(1)(F).
+5 U.S.C. §552a(o)(1)(F).

-After the retention periods for the records contained in the SSA finder files and the NDNH records provided to SSA, OCSE and SSA shall destroy the records, in accordance with the security addendum herein, including the erasure of all electronic records.
+This section specifies the retention periods for the records contained in the SSA finder files and the NDNH records provided to SSA.
+After the retention periods, OCSE and SSA shall destroy the records in accordance with the security addendum herein, including the erasure of all electronic records.